 - Any model that activates or enters the smoke needs a Resolve test.
 Failure gains 1 Fatigue.

-- Units in a cloud make not make any Ranged Attacks until moving out of the cloud.
+- Units in a cloud may not make any Ranged Attacks until moving out of the cloud.

 - The smoke is removed at the end of the next activation of the unit that threw it.